-What you eat and don’t also affect your metabolism, which determines how fast or slow the fat burns in the body.
+Not just what you eat, but what you don’t eat will also effect your metabolism.
+This will determine how fast or slow the fat burns in the body.
 So, if your teenager is eating the wrong foods, chances are that he or she will gain more weight.
 To avoid that, it is best to follow a reliable food guide provided by a nutritionist.
 In the meantime, you can also refer to our table on what foods to eat and what to avoid to lose weight.

 3. Change eating habits